olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

     - Identfy products with no sales in the last quarter
 3. Using PowerBI: Create a dashboard that visualizes the insights found in Excel and SQL.The dashboard should include a Sales Overview,Top-Performance products and Regional breakdown.
+---
+### DATA ANALYSIS
+ This is where i used pivot tables to calculate the Total Sales for each category of products, Region,Month and other interesting reports were created.
+    Diagram of the pivot tables together with the chart

+ The Sales Table and Customer Tables were imported into SQL Management Studio were some queries were executed in order to get some ananlysis.
+ DIAGRAM

+These tables were then imported into PowerBI desktop for analysis.I transformed the Data in Power Query,checked for column quality,distribution, profile and Data types.
+  Diagram of the Table imported

+  Several expressions and functions were made to arrive at a desired KPI or metrics. which are:
+  - Top-Selling Products
+  - Regional Performance
+  - Monthly Sales Trends and
+  - insights Analysis

+---
+### DATA MODELLING
+ Tables were automatically joined together by creating relationship with them, PowerBI does this intelligently.To get specific insights and information,i had to create other relationship and measures.
+ Diagram
+ Automated Model                                    Recreated Model

+### DATA VISUALIZATION

+### RECOMMENDATION